Credits to Poly Haven for tree, stone, and iron textures.

 • Support comma-delimited strings to search for and replace

-However, one issue did arise as I worked on the logger behavior.
-I noticed that clicking, and then removing focus from a QLineEdit widget (by clicking outside of the edit field) would trigger an extra warning.
-I decided to address this by detecting if the QLineEdit contents had changed between focus events, with help from the textChanged() signal.
+I noticed that clicking, and then removing focus from a QLineEdit widget would trigger an extra warning.
+I addressed this by checking if the QLineEdit contents had changed between focus events, with help from the textChanged() signal.

 self.lineEditFilepath.textChanged.connect(self.update_filepath)